-Developmental disabilities are typically present at birth, and are life-long, incurable disabilities impacting individuals’ language, cognitive and behavioral development.
-Sometimes, Developmental Disabilities can affect fine/gross motor and adaptive functions, at times, having negative effects on other body parts, too.
-Typically, individuals with developmental disabilities need long-term support in the areas of life skills, self-care, self-direction, health, safety, mobility and many other areas.
+Developmental and Intellectual disabilities are typically present at birth, and are life-long, incurable disabilities impacting individuals’ language, cognitive and behavioral development.
+Sometimes, Developmental Disabilities can affect fine/gross motor, executive functioning and other adaptive functions, at times, having negative effects on other body parts, too.
+Typically, individuals with developmental or intellectual disabilities need long-term support in the areas of life skills, self-care, self-direction, health, safety, mobility and many other areas.
 The support services individuals require are in the form of nursing assistance, medical and therapeutic services (services that are covered by Medicaid).

-Autism Spectrum Disorder, Behavioral disorders, Apraxia of Speech, Brain Injuries, Cerebral Palsy, Down Syndrome, Epilepsy, Hearing Loss, Intellectual Disability, Spina Bifida, Vision Impairment and others.
+Autism Spectrum Disorder, Behavioral disorders, Apraxia of Speech, Brain Injuries, Cerebral Palsy, Craniofacial Abnormalities, Down Syndrome, Epilepsy, Hearing Loss, Intellectual Disability, Muscular Dystrophy, Spina Bifida, Swallowing Abnormalities, Vision Impairment and many others.
 Individuals that do not have a developmental disability, but are deemed medically fragile, also require long-term services and may be eligible for either Katie Beckett, or the NOW/COMP waiver programs.
 You are considered medically fragile if you are quadriplegic, paraplegic, require a PICC line, suffer from a spinal cord injury, had a massive stroke, require ostomy care, tube fed or are ventilator dependent.
 As a result of the complexity of their medical conditions, many medically fragile pediatric patients are eligible for the Georgia Pediatric Program for Children (GAPP) Medicaid waiver which families can apply for with the assistance of many in home nursing support providers.

 No. It is not the individual's disability that makes them eligible for a waiver.
-Having Autism Spectrum Disorder, for example, is not enough to be eligible for a waiver.
+Having Autism Spectrum Disorder or Downs Syndrome, for example, is not enough to be eligible for a Medicaid waiver.
 It is whether the individual's disability rises to an institutional level of care that makes them eligible for a waiver.
 This means that the care and treatment your child would receive in the community must be comparable to that provided in a hospital, nursing home or intermediate skilled nursing facility.
-Individuals eligible for the Katie Beckett and NOW/COMP waivers must have been diagnosed with a developmental disability by qualified medical professionals before the ages of 18 and 22, respectively.
+Individuals eligible for the Katie Beckett and NOW/COMP waivers must have been diagnosed with a developmental or intellectual disability by qualified medical professionals before the ages of 18 and 22, respectively.

 If an individual is approved for a waiver which allows them to remain in the comfort and security of their home while receiving medical and therapeutic support in their community, they must receive a minimum amount of care equivalent to what they would receive, if they were in fact institutionalized in a hospital, nursing home or skilled intermediate nursing facility.
 If your child receives services in school such as speech, occupational or physical therapy, school-based therapy counts toward your child's minimum of 5 weekly sessions, as long as your Pediatrician requests school-based therapy in their order (script) for total weekly sessions.
 In some circumstances a child may not be required to participate in 5 weekly therapy sessions based on the results from a Psychological Evaluation using intelligence and behavioral testing.

 Yes!
-Easterseals of North Georgia's Champion for Children Program is an excellent option for children who are medically fragile, have developmental disabilities and are not eligible for Katie Beckett.
+Easterseals of Nort h Georgia's Champion for Children Program is an excellent option for children who are medically fragile, have developmental disabilities and are not eligible for Katie Beckett.
 The program provides financial assistance and support to families needing medical or therapeutic services for their children.
 The United Healthcare Children's Foundation offers grants for healthcare services for children covered under a commercial health plan but are limited to care due to high cost or fewer services.
 United Healthcare Children's Foundation - UHCCF